 - Wipe pots, pans and dishes with a paper towel before washing them.

-- Pour grease down the sink or toilet.
+- Don’t pour grease down the sink or toilet.

-- Don’t use cloth towels or rags to scrape oil or grease off plates and utensils because grease will drain to the sewer when you wash the towels.
+- Don’t use cloth towels or rags to scrape oil or grease off plates and utensils because grease will drain to the wastewater system when you wash the towels.

 - Don’t run water over dishes, pans, fryers or griddles to wash oil and grease down the drain.